-A stent is a tiny tube that is inserted into a blocked passageway.
-The stent keeps the passageway open.
-This allows the flow of blood or other fluids (depending on the particular situation) to resume.
+A stent is a tiny tube that your doctor can insert into a blocked passageway to keep it open.
+The stent restores the flow of blood or other fluids, depending on where it’s placed.

-Stents are most often used when a blood vessel has been blocked by plaque.
-Plaque is a substance made of cholesterol and other substances that attach to the walls of a vessel.
+Stents are usually needed when plaque blocks a blood vessel.
+Plaque is made of cholesterol and other substances that attach to the walls of a vessel.

-Besides blood vessels, stents can be used to open any of the following passageways:
+Besides blood vessels, stents can open any of the following passageways:

 Any surgical procedure carries risks.
 Inserting a stent may require accessing arteries of the heart or brain.
-Therefore, there is an increased risk of adverse effects.
+This leads to an increased risk of adverse effects.

 The risks associated with stenting include:

-More often than not, the risks of not getting a stent outweigh the risks associated of getting one.
-Limited blood flow, or blocked vessels, can create serious or deadly consequences.
+More often than not, the risks of not getting a stent outweigh the risks associated with getting one.
+Limited blood flow or blocked vessels can create serious and deadly consequences.

 You may feel a bit of soreness at the incision site.
-This may be treated with mild painkillers.
-You’ll probably be prescribed anticoagulant medication to prevent clotting.
+Mild painkillers can treat this.
+Your doctor will probably prescribe anticoagulant medication to prevent clotting.

 Your doctor will typically want you to remain in the hospital overnight.
-This helps to ensure there are no complications.
-Your stay may be even longer if you needed the stent because of a coronary event, such as heart attack or stroke.
+This helps ensure there are no complications.
+You might need to stay even longer if you needed the stent because of a coronary event, such as a heart attack or stroke.

-When you return home, you’ll be instructed to drink plenty of fluids and restrict physical activity for some time.
-Make certain to follow all of your doctor’s instructions.
+When you return home, drink plenty of fluids and restrict physical activity for some time.
+Make sure to follow all of your doctor’s instructions.